fritzgt/Sprint-Challenge-Authentication/README.md

 - [x] What is the purpose of using _sessions_?

-to provide a better user experience since we can use sessions to persist data so the user does not have to authenticate on every request.
+To provide a better user experience since we can use sessions to persist data so the user does not have to authenticate on every request.

 - [x] What does bcrypt do to help us store passwords in a secure manner.